 Be Prepared for Morning Sickness

-Carry a little bag containing a sick bag (like the one in the Labour Travel Kit), tissues, lollies, mints, toothbrush and a toothpaste.
+Carry a little bag containing a sick bag, tissues, lollies, mints, toothbrush and a toothpaste.
 Be prepared for puke on our work commute by taking a spare top and a sick bag.
+You might find using a diffuser with some fresh essential oils like ginger, lemon or peppermint helps.

 What is Hyperemesis Gravidarum?